ASD-Blueprint/desktop.gov.au/blueprint/abac/hybrid-intune-configuration-windows.md

 Please note, if a setting is not mentioned in the below, it should be assumed to have been left at its default setting.

+The following can be found at `Intune > Devices > Configuration profiles`

 ### ACSC-Jan2020-MacroSecurity

 * Name: `ACSC-Jan2020-MacroSecurity`